BUCK23/Sampler-Sampler/README.md

 **Requirements**

-Sampler/Sampler 1.0 was developed and performed on \*buntu 16.04, but _should_ run without issues on OSX.
+Sampler/Sampler 1.0 was developed with and performed on \*buntu 16.04, but _should_ run without issues on OSX.
 I have not had the opportunity to test this on Windows.

 In order to run out of the box, Sampler/Sampler 1.0 requires:
 * [SuperCollider](https://github.com/supercollider/supercollider) (Tested with version 3.7.0-Beta, any version after 3.6.6 should work)